There was a period where bike rollers were the go-to indoor bike training tool. This all changed when bike trainers came to the scene.

 The simplest and most basic rollers are the conventional type, such as the ones from Tacx.

 Conventional rollers consist of two round drums at the back and one at the front.

 They require you to balance yourself while you ride, benefitting your balance and pedaling form.
 You’ll need to manually adjust the resistance by changing to a harder or easier gear, depending on the effort you’re doing.

-Depending on the size of the drums some resistance is offered for strength building, but mostly its smooth operation allows you to go all out regardless of gearing.
+Depending on the drums’ size, some resistance is offered for strength building, but mostly its smooth operation allows you to go all out regardless of gearing.
 Due to their simplicity, most conventional rollers come pre-assembled.

 Just set the correct length for your bike and start riding, easy as that.

-To use hybrid rollers, your front wheel must be taken off, and the front fork fixed to the machine.
-This immobilization is great for those who aren’t comfortable with balancing on conventional rollers or need a more intense workout.
+Your front wheel must be taken off, and the front fork fixed to the machine to use hybrid rollers.
+This immobilization is great for those who aren’t comfortable balancing on conventional rollers or need a more intense workout.

 Due to the absence of a front drum, hybrid rollers are typically lightweight, foldable, and portable for easy storage or race day use.